 Etre et Découvrir has been accepted as an Eco-Ecole thanks to the hard work of our 6-12 class.
 Well done to all pupils involved!

-Merci mille fois à toutes les familles qui sont venues célébrer les 30 ans de notre école.
+Merci mille fois à toutes les familles qui sont venues célébrer l'anniversaire de notre école.
 Un grand merci particulièrement à tous les membres de notre Comité d’Organisation et aux parents qui ont fabriqué les jeux et tenu les stands, et à tous ceux qui ont apporté à manger afin d’assurer une journée pleine de sourires pour nos enfants.

-Thanks so much to all the families who came to celebrate our school’s 30th anniversary on Saturday.
+Thanks so much to all the families who came to celebrate the anniversary of our schools foundation on Saturday.
 The sun was shining on all of us, for which we are so grateful.
 A big thank you in particular to our Organising Committee and to all the parents who made games and hosted the stands and those that brought yummy food for us all to enjoy.

-Photo: Camilla with a few of her pupils
+Photo: Camilla with a few of our pupils

 Thanks to her extensive experience and international background, we believe that Camilla has the vision needed to help support the school in its ongoing development.
 Moreover, we believe that her outgoing and positive outlook will help to ensure that the school focuses on the well-being of each and every pupil in our Montessori environment